An elderly woman being helped up by her caregiver as they discuss fall prevention in nursing homes.

 Pierce Skrabanek is here to hold nursing homes responsible for their negligence.
 With a strong record of wins in slip-and-fall and negligence cases, we get justice for victims and their loved ones.

 Don't hesitate to reach out online or by phone at (832) 690-7000 for a free consultation.
-Your loved one deserves dignified care.
-Let us help them get it.
+Your loved one deserves care with dignity.
+Let us help ensure they receive it.

 The Importance of Fall Prevention in Nursing Homes